mkdocstrings/griffe/docs/downstream-projects.md

 [Hippogriffe](https://github.com/patrick-kidger/hippogriffe) is a set of tweaks on top of the MkDocs + mkdocstrings-python + Griffe documentation stack.
 It adds source links to GitHub to each top-level class or function, pretty-formats type annotations, improves unions/generics display, and more.
 Hippogriffe is used as a MkDocs plugin.

+## mdxify

+[mdxify](https://github.com/zzstoatzz/mdxify) generates API documentation from Python modules with automatic navigation and source links.
+MDX is the default output and Markdown is also supported via `--format md`.

 ## mkdocstrings-python

 Of course, Griffe is what powers [the Python handler of mkdocstrings](https://mkdocstrings.github.io/python/). mkdocstrings is a plugin for [MkDocs](https://www.mkdocs.org/) that allows rendering API docs easily.